Roman Catholic

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the II World War, after start of German occupation arrested on 06.11.1939 by the Germans, during German „Sonderaktion Krakau”, Polish intelligence in Kraków extermination action.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation arrested on 06.11.1939 by the Germans, during German „Sonderaktion Krakau”, Polish intelligence in Kraków extermination action.

 Next transported to Wrocław prison and from there to KL Sachsenhausen concentration camp.

-Run clandestine lectures in Kraków (part of Polish Clandestine State) — in Salvatorian Fathers' monastery.
+Run clandestine lectures in Kraków (part of educational activitities of the Polish Clandestine State) — in Salvatorian Fathers' monastery.

 In 05.1943 moved to Warsaw.

-Lectured on clandestine Theological Department of Catholic Warsaw University.
+Lectured on clandestine Catholic Theology Department of Warsaw University (part of Polish Clandestine State).

-Perished during Warsaw Uprising 08‑10.1944, under the rubble of the bombed out by the Germans St Casimir church in Warsaw, turned into a field hospital.
+Perished during Warsaw Uprising 08‐10.1944, under the rubble of the bombed out by the Germans St Casimir church in Warsaw, along with 3 other priests, 34 nuns and over 1,000 civilians.

 cause of death